paulplant/xdrip4ios_docs/docs/configure/calibrate.md

      * Don't squeeze your fingertip to get a blood drop out.
 <br /><br />

+* Everyone knows how wild the sensor readings might be during the first 12-24 hours after a new sensor has been installed.
+This happens because the area where you applied the sensor is not yet used to the small filament that is inside your skin and via which the sensor takes readings.
+These sudden changes make also calibration more difficult.
+You can mitigate these if you **attach a new sensor on your skin 12-24 hours *before* you actually take it in use**.
+That way your skin has time to get used to the sensor and the readings are much more calm, when you start the sensor.
+<br /><br />

+* If you calibrate during the 1st day of a sensor, that same calibration is most likely not accurate on the 10th day. **It's good practice every once in a while to make a BG check with a finger prick when your BG is stable**, and f the reading in Xdrip4iOS differs from that, you can consider calibrating.
+However, it doesn't necessarily make sense to calibrate if the difference is something like 0,1-0,4 mmol/l, because even the most accurate BG readers have some fault tolerance.
+<br /><br />

+* It's more critical to be accurate in the lower-end of the scale than on the high side.
+So **prioritize the accuracy of the low-end calibrations**.
+For this it helps if you have installed (but not yet taken in to use) a new sensor but still taking the SG readings to Xdrip4iOS from the old one; when the readings are stable and at the low-end of the BG range, make a switch from old sensor to the new one.
+This way you can apply right away a good low-end calibration and be certain that at least the low alarms go off at the right time.
+<br /><br />

 * You might screw an earlier nice calibration with just only one bad new calibration value.
 So **don't calibrate for the sake of the calibration itself**.
 When it comes to calibration, less is often more.
 You are *not* supposed to calibrate each and every day.
 If you feel like it and your BG is steady, you can do it, but it's completely fine to calibrate even just 3-4 times during the lifespan of a sensor.
 Make rather one good and accurate calibration than five sketchy ones.
-<br /><br />

-* If you calibrate during the 1st day of a sensor, that same calibration is most likely not accurate on the 10th day.
-It's good practice to calibrate again, when you see from the app that your BG is steady.
-<br /><br />

-* It's more critical to be accurate in the lower-end of the scale than on the high side.
-So prioritize the accuracy of the low-end calibrations.
-A good practice is to change from old sensor to a new one, when your BG is at the low-end and steady.
-That way you can apply right away a good low-end calibration and be certain that at least the low alarms go off at the right time.
-<br /><br />

-* Everyone knows how wild the sensor readings might be during the first 12-24 hours after a new sensor has been installed.
-This happens because the area where you applied the sensor is not yet used to the small filament that is inside your skin and via which the sensor takes readings.
-These sudden changes make also calibration more difficult.
-You can mitigate these by attaching a sensor on your skin 12-24 hours *before* you actually take it in use.
-That way your skin has time to get used to the sensor and the readings are much more calm, when you start the sensor.

 ___